Erickesau/Orion-Face-Recognition-system/Orion FRS/Docs/Readme Exe.txt

     *if quickscan is disabled if a result is found continue searching the full database for more results and show only the result with lowes tolerance for each face search.
     *if quickscan is enabled return the first result found for each face search.(faster)

+EMAIL ALERT:
+    1 create google gmail account
+    2 goto google security settings and enable 2 step autentication 3 you will get the option to create a google app pass (select create a pass for other) 4 in orion setting fill the field with the gmail address and google app pass. (personal password will not work please generate google app pass)

+MESSAGES ALERT:
+    1 goto www.twilio.com and create account.
+    2 get a free twilio phone number.
+    3 goto caller ID and register your personal phone (free accounts can not send messages to unregistered phones) if you buy a twilio plan you can send messages to everybody without register the number.
+    4 goto orion setting fill the field with twilio api sid, api token and virtual number.
 ______________________________________________

 Inspired by science fiction movies: